dailydotdev/docs/docs/key-features/search.md

 :::info
 Explanation of Support Levels:

 - 🟢: This means that the use-case should be well supported as long as relevant and sufficient information has been found.
-Keep in mind that daily.dev Search is still in beta.
 - 🟡: This level indicates that the use-case is partially supported and is currently undergoing improvements.
 Use with caution.
 - 🔴: This use-case is not officially supported.
 While daily.dev Search may provide responses, it was not designed to handle these types of queries.
 :::